 Skye Dodson holds a bachelor's degree in sociology from Guilford College, and an M.Ed in Education from Ashford University.
 She is also trained in mediation/ conflict resolution.
 Skye is Montessori credentialed in Birth to 3 and has completed the RIE 1 training.
 She has worked with infants and toddlers for 15 years and is the mother of 3 daughters.
 She currently works with toddlers 18 months to over 3 years.
 Skye trains birth to 3 Montessori teachers at Center for Montessori Teacher Education in North Carolina.
 She also owns a consulting business serving families and schools.
 She is passionate about Montessori education and enjoys working with both teachers and families.
 She is a faculty member of MIA training centers in Vietnam, China, and the Philippines.

 SAYDA SKINNER CANO

 BIRTH TO THREE LECTURER

-Shaine is a graduate of Psychology and Human Resources from Dordt University.
-Before she committed to work as a Montessori Teacher and Montessori Training Center Administrator, she served in the HR Department of both computer and electronics industries as well as a manager of a University - based BPO in the U.S. She moved back from the U.S. to the Philippines after a big decision to shift her career.
+Shine is a graduate of Psychology and Human Resources from Dordt University.
+Before she committed to work as a Montessori teacher and Montessori training center Administrator, she served in the HR Department of both computer and electronics industries as well as a manager of a University-run call center in the U.S. She moved back from the U.S. to the Philippines after a big decision to shift her career.
 She received her MIA/MACTE 3-6 Certificate and is trained for the 0-3 and 6-9 level.
-She served as a volunteer Montessori teacher for Joyful Scholars Montessori school before spearheading her own Montessori school that serves children ages 18 months - 6 years.
-Aside from handling and managing all administrative work for the MTEP training center, she also conducts Keynote workshops for parents, teachers, and administrators.
-Shaine continues to volunteer for several non-profit organizations in her spare time.
+She served as a volunteer Montessori teacher for Joyful Scholars Montessori school before spearheading her own Montessori school that serves children ages 18 months to 6 years.
+Aside from handling and managing all administrative work for the MTP of Philippines training center, she also conducts Keynote workshops for parents, teachers, and administrators.
+Shine continues to volunteer for several non-profit organizations in her spare time.